Chronic Lymphocytic Leukemia (CLL) - Staging and Treatment

 The Binet system looks at lymphoid tissue, anemia, and thrombocytopenia.
 Lymphoid tissue groups include the neck lymph nodes, groin lymph nodes, underarm lymph nodes, spleen, and liver.

-- Stage C: Any number of lymphoid areas are enlarged, and anemia and thrombocytopenia are present.
+• Stage C: Any number of lymphoid areas are enlarged, and you have anemia and thrombocytopenia.

-Although not part of the formal staging systems, prognostic factors can help determine treatment for CLL.
-There are both adverse and favorable prognostic factors.
-Your provider will be able to tell you if you have any prognostic factors and how they will affect your treatment.
+Although not part of the formal staging systems, prognostic factors can help guide treatment for CLL.
+Prognostic factors can be called adverse or favorable.
+Prognostic factors can be things like: age, gender, levels of protein in the body, and chromosome changes.
+Talk with your provider about if you have any prognostic factors and how they will affect your treatment.

 How is CLL treated?

-Treatment for CLL will depend on the stage of your disease, your current health, and your goals.
-You and your care team will decide what will be the best course of treatment.
+Treatment for CLL is based on the stage of your disease, your current health, and your goals.
+You and your care team will decide on the best course of treatment.
 Treatments can include:

 Supportive Care

-People with early-stage or less aggressive disease can have better outcomes if treatment is not started until disease-related symptoms start or there is a rapid doubling time.
-The treatment for a stage 0 CLL is often observation.
+People with early-stage or less aggressive disease can have better outcomes if treatment is not started until symptoms start or there is a shorter doubling time (doubling time is the amount of time it takes for your lymphocyte count to double).
+The treatment for stage 0 CLL is often watching to see how you are doing.

-Even if CLL is not being treated, there are certain supportive care measures that should be taken.
+Even if CLL is not being treated, supportive care can be given.
+Supportive care is used to manage side effects of the disease.
 CLL affects a person's ability to fight infection.
-The best way to prevent infection is hand washing, by you and those you come in contact with.
-Avoid large crowds, like a shopping mall on the busiest shopping day of the year!
+The best way to prevent infection is to make sure you and the people you are with wash their hands.
+Avoid large crowds, like at shopping malls or festivals.
 The common cold, flu, or pneumonia can be life-threatening for a person with CLL.
 Vaccines, like the flu vaccine, are less effective in people with CLL.
 You should talk to your provider about if and when you should get vaccines.

 People with anemia can have fatigue, shortness of breath, or look pale.
 Medications and blood transfusions can be used to treat anemia.
 Thrombocytopenia can lead to bleeding that is hard to stop.
-This can be as small as gums bleeding when brushing the teeth or a nosebleed to dangerous bleeding, such as a stroke.
-You should avoid contact sports, shaving (using an electric razor is okay), or any activities that increase the risk of bleeding or bruising.
-Tell your provider if you are having symptoms of thrombocytopenia.
+This can be small like gums bleeding when brushing the teeth or a nosebleed, or can be very serious like bleeding that can lead to a stroke.
+You should not play contact sports, shave with a razor (using an electric razor is okay), or do any activities that increase your risk of bleeding or bruising.
+Tell your provider if you have symptoms of thrombocytopenia.
 You are also at risk for tumor lysis syndrome (TLS) which is the rapid breakdown of cells that causes an imbalance of chemicals and electrolytes in the body.
-TLS impacts levels of uric acid, potassium, phosphate, and calcium and can cause kidney failure, seizures, and heart rhythm changes.
+TLS impacts levels of uric acid, potassium, phosphate, and calcium, and can cause kidney failure, seizures, and heart rhythm changes.

 Radiation is the use of high-energy x-rays to kill cancer cells.
 It is not used to treat CLL but can be used as a supportive care measure.
 Radiation may be used to help shrink an organ that has become enlarged and is causing pain.
 It can also be used to treat bone pain.
 Leukemia cells grow in the bone marrow and can cause this pain.